 The Page Manager: Job Detail Pages

-In the Job Detail Pages overview, you can see all of your templates.
+In the Job Detail Pages overview, you can see all your templates.
 For each job page template, you can directly see how many jobs are assigned to it and which rules apply.

-Defining Conditions for a Template
+Setting Conditions for a Template

 How Multiple Conditions Work Together